Lynn cheerleading coach in hot water after ‘white power’ comment

 LYNN, MASS.
-(WHDH) - A Lynn cheerleading coach is in hot water after holding up her first and saying “white power” in a video posted on Snapchat.
+(WHDH) - A Lynn cheerleading coach is in hot water after holding up her fist and saying “white power” in a video posted on Snapchat.

-Stephanie Quevas is the head cheerleading coach at Lynn English High School, and now the school is investigating the incident.
+The video of Stephanie Cuevas, the head cheerleading coach at Lynn English High School, has people questioning her actions.

 Cuevas also sits on the board for a youth football and cheerleading league in Lynn.